-If you are a business owner or industrial operator, and you have hazardous waste, please call The City of Calgary at 311 or look in the local Yellow Pages under "Waste Disposal - Hazardous" for alternative disposal options.
-Additionally, once we accept materials, we do not release them back to the public.
+If you are a business owner or industrial operator, and you have hazardous waste, please call The City of Calgary at 311 or look in the local Yellow Pages under "Waste Disposal - Hazardous".

 The provincial government funds the disposal of household hazardous waste for all Albertans.
 The recycling or disposal of paint is overseen by the Alberta Recycling Management Authority ARMA).